adri-rh/Recommend-me-a-movie/README.md

 git clone https://github.com/adri-rh/Recommend-me-a-movie
 ```

 Then, install the project’s dependencies written in requirements.txt.
 It is highly recommended to work with a virtual environment like virtualenv.
+See how it works [here](https://docs.python.org/3/library/venv.html)

 ```bash
 pip install -r requirements.txt